rafi-fauzan/Churn_Prediction_ANN_Keras_Web_App_Flask/README.md

 # Churn_Prediction_ANN_Keras_Web_App_Flask
-Churn Prediction based on ANN Model web app
+A Web app of Churn Prediction with an ANN Model